demisto/content/Packs/ExportIndicators/Integrations/ExportIndicators/README.md

-## Overview
----
-This integration provides an endpoint with a list of indicators as a service for the system indicators.
+Use the Export Indicators Service integration to provide an endpoint with a list of indicators as a service for the system indicators.

 ## Use Cases
 ---
-1. Export list of malicious IPs to block via a firewall.
+1. Export a list of malicious IPs to block via a firewall.
-2. Export list of indicators the a supporting service such as Splunk (via csv output).
+2. Export a list of indicators to a service such as Splunk, using a supported output format.

 ## Configure ExportIndicators on Demisto
 ---